nicholemcgrew/nicholemcgrew/README.md

 # <h1 align="center">Hi 👋, I'm Nichole</h1>

 ## About Me
-<p>Hi, I’m Nichole, a full stack developer with a background in operations and finance.
+<p>I'm a full-stack developer with a background in operations and finance.
 I’m a life learner and believe that everything is connected and can be built upon; I know a little about a lot.
-I enjoy problem solving, exploring ways to make things more efficient and understanding how and why things work the way that they do.</p>
+I enjoy problem-solving, exploring ways to make things more efficient, and understanding how and why things work the way that they do.</p>

 <img src="https://raw.githubusercontent.com/abutler6588/abutler6588/master/dino.gif" alt="dino image gif that is animated">